What is the Full Form of IPO?

 #7 – Red Herring Prospectus

-This is the first prospectus of the company prepared by the underwriter and includes all the information about the company.
-This document is prepared for investors who are willing to buy stocks.
+It is the company’s first prospectus prepared by the underwriter and includes all the company information.
+This document is ready for investors who are willing to buy stocks.

 #8 – Pricing Decision

-After getting approval from SEC company and underwriter will decide the price of a share and the lot size which is offered to the public.
+After getting approval from the SEC company, an underwriter will decide the price of a share and the lot size offered to the public.

 #9 – Opening of IPO

-After finalizing the price company opens the IPO for the public and generally, it will run 4 – 5 days.
+After finalizing the price, the company opens the IPO for the public, and generally, it will run 4 – 5 days.

 #10 – Allotment of Shares

-After the closing of IPO Period shares will be allotted to the investor as per their bidding.
-It may be fully subscribed/undersubscribed/oversubscribed, in case of oversubscribed shares will be allotted to the investor on a pro-rata basis.
+Allotment of shares will be allotted to the investor as per their bidding.
+It may be fully subscribed/undersubscribed/oversubscribed.
+In case of oversubscribing, claims will be allocated to the investor on a pro-rata basis.

-- The company must have 400 or more shareholders who are holding 100 or more shares.
+- The company must have 400 or more shareholders holding 100 or more shares.

-- There should be 1.10 million publically traded stocks.
+- There should be 1.10 million publicly traded stocks.

-- Share price at the time of listing should be at least $4 per share.
+- At the time of listing, the share price should be at least $4 per share.

 - The market value of shares should be at least 40 million.

-- Previous year revenue must be at least $ 100 million.
+- The previous year’s revenue must be at least $ 100 million.

 Why Does a Company Offer IPO?

-- It helps in raising the fund because a large no. of the public will invest in the company by buying shares.
+- It helps raise the funds because a large number of the public will invest in the company by buying shares.

-- It increasing the company reputation, brand reputations, and market opportunity because more people will know about the company.
+- It increases its reputation, brand reputation, and market opportunity because more people will know about it.

 - It helps in getting the loan with lesser interest costs.

-- Company past performance and when the company has been established.
+- The Company’s past performance and when the company has been established.

-- How much of stocks are going to public and how much they are going to keep with themselves.
+- How much stocks are going to the public, and how much they will keep with themselves.

-- Who will be managing director and top management of the company and how much is the experience to them.
+- Who will be the managing director and top management of the company, and how much is the experience to them.

 - What are the company product and consumption capacity of that product?